Marc0ai/sd-webui-photo-refiner/README.md

-# Photo Refiner extension for [A1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) / [Forge WebUI](https://github.com/lllyasviel/stable-diffusion-webui-forge)
+# Photo Refiner extension for [A1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) / [Forge WebUI](https://github.com/lllyasviel/stable-diffusion-webui-forge).
 A simple script that allows you to give an extra touch of quality to the generations, adding various filters and photographic effects capable of making the images cooler.

-In case of a large batch of images, you can find the results saved in "outputs/photo_refiner_outputs".
+All images are saved in "outputs/photo_refiner_outputs".
 Enjoy 👍

 ---